 Yonder Sky

-Artist Po Shu Wang is currently fabricating Yonder Sky for the 130th Ave NE streetscape design team to integrate into the broader project.
-This project will be installed between the future Spring Boulevard and NE 20th Street in BelRed.
+Artist Po Shu Wang is currently fabricating Yonder Sky for the 130th Avenue Northeast streetscape design team to integrate into the broader project.
+This project will be installed between the future Spring Boulevard and Northeast 20th Street in BelRed.

-Currently untitled, Wang has created a site-specific artwork that relates to its Magnetic Declination of 15.66° E in the year of its conception.
-An Info plaque in front of the sculpture will invite the public to collaborate with the artwork to create a uniquely Bellevue musical composition in real-time.
+Currently untitled, Wang has created a site-specific artwork that relates to its magnetic declination of 15.66° E in the year of its conception.
+An plaque in front of the sculpture will invite the public to collaborate with the artwork to create a musical composition in real time.
 A proximity sensor embedded at the front of the sphere of the sculpture allows the public to place their hand over it and activate different layers of human vocals over the music.

 Temporary Public Artwork